adunning/dissertation/1-cirencester.md

 @taylor:2002textual, pp. 60–61
 @clark:1897observances, p.
 6

+# Alexander's education

+- so how does this mesh with what A. would have learned under William de M?

+- note his specific praise of M. in *LSD*

+# Alexander at Oxford and Robert of Cricklade's influence

+- what do we know about St Frideswide's, A's home?

+- Robert de: what did he write?

+- note his real dates, which are not what most people think (edition)

+> Studiosis et precipue claustralibus et scolasticis Rodbertus Crikeladensis prior Oxinefordie non superbe sapere, sed tramitem discipline humiliter percurrere.
+Plinii Secundi libros de Naturali Historia XXXVII in IX coartare uolumina conatus sum ad communem omnium ea legere uolentium utilitatem, hac usus breuitate, ut uobis satisfaciam et fastidiosis causam ocitandi tolla. placuit enim memorabiliora et utiliora conscibere, superfluis uero et nostro tempori non necessariis supersedere. quid enim prodest singularum urbium aut uiculorum siue etiam locorum nomina percurrere, cum non uiculorum siue etiam locorum nomina percurrere, cum non lceat inde tributa exigere? [@de:2002defloratio, pp. 2–3]

+- did R send A to Cirencester? if so, why?

+The abbess Frithuswith or St Frideswide, the patron of the abbey in Oxford (now Christ Church) where Alexander came into maturity, was traditionally depicted as a learned figure.
+In the abbey seal from *c.* 1190 [as @blair:2004frithuswith; 'mid to late 1180s' according to @heslop:1988late, pp. 271–272], she holds a set of wax tablets<!--Goering suggests--> or an open book in her left hand, and a fleur-de-lis in her right [reproduced from four Oxford charters in @wigram:1895_1896cartulary, p.
+1:ii; composite drawing from London, BL Seal Cast LXX.79 in @heslop:1988late, p.
+272].
+This connects her equally with the typical female personifications of the liberal arts and the church, as much as with ecclesiastical administration [@heslop:1988late, p.
+271–272].
+Frideswide is also shown as a precocious child in two twelfth-century lives [both passages are translated in @blair:1987saint, pp. 74-75].
+In 'Life A', from *c.* 1100–30, she learns the Psalter in six months [Life A §3: @blair:1987saint, p.
+96: seven months in Oxford, Balliol College, 228; @blair:2004frithuswith, p.
+32]; 'Life B', an expanded version dated to *c.* 1140–70 and attributed to Robert of de, Alexander's mentor as the prior of St Frideswide's, reduces this to five months and emphasizes the extent of the improvement this wrought on her character, reflecting the highest medieval ideals for learning [Life B §3: @blair:1987saint, p.
+103; on the attribution to Robert, see @blair:1987saint, p.
+80].

+# Alexander as a canon at Cirencester

+- what would A have thought when he arrived at Cirencester

+- which brings us to the next chapter, on what he feels the need to supply

+The fall fair for which Cirencester later earned renown was also initiated during Alexander's time [@ross:1964cartulary, <!-- page --> no. 43; @leland:itinerary, p.
+1:129 (part II, fol.
+24: cf. 3:101–102, part VI, fol.
+65), refers to a Monday market; quoted in @willis:1718history, p.
+1:61].

+'Love-days': Alexander defending Gloucester [@richardson:1941select, p. clxxix–clxxxi; cited in @hunt:1984schools, p.
+13; translated in @rothwell:1996english, p.
+863]

+- summarize argument: Augustinians liked books, there are evident reasons why A would be attracted to them, and Cirencester was a good fit
+- the ethos of the order is an influence, and he is bringing stuff from scholasticism to Cirencester

 # Surviving books from Cirencester

 - so why Cirencester?

 A market town where there was no end of work for them.